On the convergence of proximal gradient methods for convex simple bilevel optimization: Convergence analysis

-Before delving into the convergence analysis, we will present a series of preliminary results pertaining to our adaptive scheme that can be regarded as an extension of the adaptive mechanism of {\algnamefont adaPGM} proposed in \cite[Alg.
+Before delving into the convergence analysis, we will present a series of preliminary results that can be regarded as an extension of the adaptive mechanism of {\algnamefont adaPGM} proposed in \cite[Alg.
 1]{latafat2023adaptive}.
-Not only does this adaptive scheme markedly enhance the computational efficiency of our approach, but it also allows us to consider nonsmooth terms \(\g_1, \g_2\), and provides an appropriate initialization.
+This adaptive scheme not only significantly improves the computational efficiency of our approach, but it also allows us to consider nonsmooth terms on both levels.

 We proceed to investigate the progress of a single proximal gradient step as described in \eqref{eq:PG} using an arbitrary stepsize \(\alphk*>0\).
-Departing from \cite{solodov2007explicit,cabot2005proximal}, the key of our convergence analysis which is captured in the following lemma is the adoption of penalized (as opposed to inversely penalized) costs.
-As a notational convention, we adopt an uppercase notation for the penalized cost
+Departing from \cite{solodov2007explicit,cabot2005proximal}, the key of our convergence analysis, captured in the following lemma, is the adoption of penalized (as opposed to inversely penalized) costs.
+As already mentioned in the preview of \cref{table:notation}, we adopt an uppercase notation for the penalized cost

 noticing that \(\Phik=\cost_1+\frac{1}{\sigk}\cost_2=\frac{1}{\sigk}\phik\).
 Doing so allows us to express the difference

 as a multiple of the lower-level cost \(\cost_2\), rather than of the upper-level cost \(\cost_1\).